 You should know…

-2. Like any matter involving a colleague or another individual, we always recommend trying to resolve matters between you first.
-However, with victimisation, the opposing party has actively taken matters in their own hands.
+Like any matter involving a colleague or another individual, we always recommend trying to resolve matters between you first.
+However, with victimisation, the opposing party has actively taken matters into their own hands.

 Victimisation KEY FACTORS

 The difficulty with victimisation is its passive nature.
 Whereas harassment can be very aggressive (physical, verbal, sexual), victimisation can be very subtle.
 If an employer refused to give you a promotion because you have raised a grievance, it would be very easy for them to counter this and say it was simply because the other candidate was better qualified.

 However, like harassment, if you feel like you are being victimised then this is Important to follow up.
 By seeking the help of a lawyer, your case can be properly reviewed and supported to ensure the best outcome.
 Our partner lawyers are on hand to help you with any queries and any advice you may need.

 examples of victimisation

 1. If you find that you are being penalised for making a complaint about discrimination, harassment or bullying, then this could be an example of victimisation.

 2. If the environment in which you work has become oppressive, unfriendly or unwelcoming for you.